-Mechanism ID: 13316 Mechanism Name: Pediatrics Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: Botswana Harvard AIDS Institute Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 13316 Mechanism Name: Pediatrics Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Procurement Type: Cooperative Agreement Prevention Prime Partner Name: Botswana Harvard AIDS Institute Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: No

+G2G: No Managing Agency:

-Total Funding: 100,000 Total Mechanism Pipeline: N/A
+Total Funding: 100

 Funding Source Funding Amount

-GHP-State 100,000
+GHP-State 100

-The Botswana Harvard Partnership (BHP) program has two goals: 1) to improve identification, care and treatment of children exposed or living with HIV and/or TB and 2) to build capacity of the Government of

-Botswana to respond to HIV through training.
+The Botswana Harvard Partnership (BHP) program has two goals: 1) to improve identification, care and treatment of children exposed or living with HIV and/or TB and 2) to build capacity of the Government of Botswana to respond to HIV through training.
 A new activity in FY 2012 is a research study entitled "An Analysis of Risk Factors for Adverse Pregnancy Outcomes among HIV-infected and HIV-uninfected Women in Botswana and 2-year Infant Mortality by HIV Exposure, PMTCT Prophylaxis Strategy, and Feeding Method".
 The first part of the protocol has already been completed and results disseminated in-country.
 The second part of the protocol involves a prospective study to follow HIV-exposed and HIV-unexposed infants for two years to identify risks for early mortality.
 High infant mortality, particularly among HIV-exposed infants, is a concern in Botswana.
 This study will describe two year morbidity and mortality among children in Botswana who are HIV-unexposed, HIV-exposed but uninfected, and HIV-infected.
-It will also describe survival by infant feeding strategy among HIV-exposed children.
+It will also describe survival by infant feeding strategy among HIV-exposed and HIV-unexposed children and HIV-free survival by PMTCT strategy among HIV-exposed children.
 Study findings will inform policy decisions regarding obstetrical and neonatal management, antiretroviral use in pregnancy, and early infant feeding recommendations for HIV-infected women.
 These findings will be applicable to other countries as well when disseminated through conferences and publications.
 This activity is in keeping with the GHI strategy which is focused on women and acceleration of results through research and innovation.